open-telemetry/opentelemetry.io/content/en/blog/2023/submitting-your-first-conference-talk.md

 are amazing for revving my mental engine, the “Hallway Track” is where the best conversations and connections happen.

+Third is important - any data that may help you remember your experience or be used to brag or convince your company to sponsor your next speaking engagement, are very valuable.
+You have done a lot of work, be proud of it.
 The only way to take advantage of this is if you leave some wiggle room in your schedule and aren’t afraid to take breaks when you need them.